study-ORCATech-cloud/learn-and-earn-fork/DETAILS.md

 # Summary

-The **learn-and-earn** project is a modern, modular React + TypeScript SPA designed for structured learning in cloud and DevOps domains.
+The **labdojo** project is a modern, modular React + TypeScript SPA designed for structured learning in cloud and DevOps domains.
 It features a clean separation of concerns with static data modules, reusable UI components, global state management via React Context, and robust build and deployment pipelines.
 The project employs best practices in component design, type safety, and accessibility, supported by comprehensive documentation and operational guides.
 This architecture facilitates scalability, maintainability, and ease of contribution for developers and content creators alike.

 ---